The Social World of Alcoholics Anonymous

 Maybe though, he just had to find the right club.
 I did.

 The Social World of Alcoholics Anonymous – How it Works is available here: Amazon.

-Now aged 63, Nigel has always been a bit of a loner and never really fit into “normal” life, eventually revelling in his individualistic style.
+Nigel has always been a bit of a loner and never really fit into “normal” life, eventually revelling in his individualistic style.
 He was the classic outsider.
 One appraisal at work described him as “a brilliant but difficult individual”.
 He was also a functioning alcoholic for a long time.
 At the age of 56, he was “let go” and that gave him the opportunity to become a full-time alcoholic.
 He ended up in detox and an aftercare program but just didn’t get it.
-Relapse followed relapse as he tried dilligently to get sober on his own, always coming back to alcohol with a vengeance.
-Following Rehab – which he neither liked nor completely understood – Nigel has now been sober for 29 months.
-He credits the “huge” help of the agnostic, atheist and freethinkers AA groups in the Toronto area for his sobriety.
+Relapse followed relapse as he tried diligently to get sober on his own, always coming back to alcohol with a vengeance.
+Following Rehab, Nigel credits the “huge” help of the agnostic, atheist and freethinkers AA groups in the Toronto area for his sobriety.